-Here you can read the first part of my new ‘Tired of Blood’ novel.
+Here you can read the first part of my new ‘Tears of Blood’ novel.
 I hope you will find it interesting – let me know in the comments below!

 Tears of Blood